 - Statement of methodology: Discusses the fieldwork and analysis that you have already completed and/or the fieldwork and analysis that you have yet to complete.
 Two to three pages.

 - Bibliography: Lists relevant literature, indicating which works you have already read.
 Note that the full literature review must be completed by early spring.
 Use AAA (American Anthropological Association) formatting for the bibliography. (http://www.aaanet.org/publications/guidelines.cfm).
 Minimum of fifteen sources; indicate with pen or typed symbol which works you have already read.

 - Time-line for research/analysis and literature review: Conveys in a clear fashion when you will complete the specific steps of the research.
 The time-line should include what you have already accomplished as well as what you still need to do.
 Note that students need to schedule ethnographic research, archaeological analysis of data, and literature review so as to complete everything by early March, when the student should plan to begin the write-up process.
 One page.

-- Endorsement form, signed by advisor.
+- Endorsement email from advisor.

 After submission of the research statement, the faculty meet with the student.
 The goals of this meeting are to:

 - Discuss the research statement and make suggestions on the research methods and literature review.

 - Choose a committee of at least two faculty who will work with the student as the student continues the project.